ipspace/netlab/docs/module/vxlan.md

 ## Selecting VXLAN-enabled VLANs

-You can select VLANs that should be extended with VXLAN transport in two ways:
+Global VLANs that should be extended with VXLAN transport are specified in **vxlan.vlans** global- or node-level list.
+When that parameter is missing, all VLANs use VXLAN transport.

-* Specify a list of VLAN names in **vxlan.vlans** global- or node-level parameters.
-VLANs specified in that list must be valid VLAN names but do not have to be present on every node.
+VLANs specified in the **vxlan.vlans** list must be valid VLAN names, but do not have to be present on every node.
-* Select VLANs based on the presence of **vni** attribute.
-Use 'True' to force auto-assignment, 'False' to avoid allocating a **vni** to a given VLAN

-You can set the **vni** attribute for individual VLANs, or have it assigned automatically.
-By default, all global VLANs get a **vni** attribute, and are thus extended over VXLAN transport.
-This behavior is controlled with **defaults.vlan.auto_vni** global default.
+You can also enable a VLAN for VXLAN transport by setting **vni** VLAN parameter to an integer value.

+## Auto-Assign VNI

+All VLANs specified in the **vxlan.vlans** list will get a **vni** attribute.
+To disable the auto-assignment for individual VLANs, set **vni** VLAN parameter to an integer value (static VNI) or *False* (no VNI).

+For every VLAN, the VXLAN configuration module tries to use `vxlan.start_vni + vlan.id` as the VLAN VNI, and reverts to sequentially-allocated values when that VNI is already in use.

 ## Building Ingress Replication Lists